Ingredients2 h 10 m servings 320

 - Chef's Notes:

-- To make Chef John's flaky tart crust, use 1/2 of his recipe for Buttercrust Pastry Dough.
+- For a homemade crust, use 1/2 of my recipe for Buttercrust Pastry Dough.

 - To crimp edges of tart shell, flour your hands.
 Hold your thumb and forefinger about 2 inches apart lightly against the outside edge; push the dough from the inside against the 2 fingers to create crimping.

-- You can substitute 8 ounces fromage blanc for the (8 ounce) package cream cheese.
+- You can substitute 8 ounces fromage blanc for the cream cheese.

 This tart is so lovely and really makes the flavor of fresh strawberries stand out.
 I like the the cheese sauce is not too sweet.
 My tart turned out a little larger, but I still had plenty of sa...